Metzingen

+Metzingen ([ˈmɛt͡sɪŋən]) is a Swabian city with about 22,000 inhabitants, in Reutlingen county, Baden-Württemberg, Germany, 30 km south of Stuttgart.
+The city of Metzingen is known internationally for its outlets of all kinds of famous companies, centered around Hugo Boss who was one of the first companies that opened a store back in the 1970s.
+The former quarter of textile factories which was changed to a quarter of outlets is called 'Outlet City', and people from all over the world come here for a shopping experience.

+In a local context, Metzingen is known for its wine.
+In the center of the city there is a square with the biggest ensemble of wine pressing houses worldwide.
+In the entire municipality 11 wine pressing houses and two ancient wooden wine presses are preserved.

 Geography

 The following towns and municipalities are on the borders of Metzingen, they are named starting in the north and belong to district Reutlingen and to district Esslingen: Riederich, Grafenberg, Kohlberg, Neuffen, Dettingen an der Erms, St. Johann, Eningen unter Achalm and Reutlingen.

 History

 Metzingen was first mentioned in documents from 1075.
 The cultivation of wine led to a spread of wealth around 1600.

 From the early 1600s it was under the jurisdiction of Oberamt Urach.

 During the Thirty Years' War, Metzingen suffered considerable destruction, and two thirds of the population died in a plague epidemic soon after.

 From the 1800s Metzingen was under the joint jurisdictions of Urach and Schwarzwald county; and finally under the jurisdiction of just Schwarzwald county from the abolition of the Oberamt to the end of World War II, when it was reassigned to the jurisdiction of Reutlingen (district).

 Following industrialization, different textile factories were built in Metzingen.
 In 1859, Metzingen was connected to the railline from Tübingen to Stuttgart.